-3. Review any Nondisclosure or Secrecy Agreements with the Employee
+3. Review any Nondisclosure, Benefits, or Severance Packages with the Employee

 If an employee signed a non-disclosure, non-compete, or confidentiality agreement, review the requirements of this agreement with the employee before he or she leaves.
 Also, discuss any penalties that will apply if the agreement is breached.
+Ensure the employee is provided with copies, if not already having done so.
 These forms are often used so that company-confidential information is retained within the company and not shared with potential competitors.